 What Credit Score Do You Start With?

 Credit scores represent your financial responsibility and likelihood to pay debts.
-They’re used by banks, creditors (like stores), employers or anyone who needs access to personal information like landlords do when renting an apartment/house; they require good standing with these parties in order for you to get approved!
+They’re used by banks, creditors (like stores), employers or anyone who needs access to personal information like landlords do when renting an apartment/house; they require good standing with these parties for you to get approved!

 Good credit means having an average score below 700 - which isn't bad considering there are around 100 different factors involved in how this number can be determined.
-It may take time but patience pays off because building up positive history will result in lower interest rates across the board.
+It may take time but patience pays off because building up a positive history will result in lower interest rates across the board.

 Your credit score won't always be 0.
 You will never have an empty ranking, but that’s because lenders and other entities don't calculate your FICO Score until you request them to do so - which gives everyone else in the loop time for their input!